§ 05

 Tunisia · vs Netherlands · 25 JunePan-Arab venues mirror Algeria's pattern

-Tunisia returns to the World Cup off a strong CAF qualifying campaign, with passionate diaspora support across the US.
+Tunisia returns to the World Cup off a strong CAF qualifying campaign.
+Diaspora support across the US is organized and travels well.
 The Tunisian-American community in metro KC is small but present.
 Lawrence's KU community has Tunisian student and academic representation, and the broader pan-Maghreb Arab-American community in metro KC shares venues with Algeria's supporter scene.

 The matchday venue strategy mirrors Algeria's: